mrakgr/The-Spiral-Language/readme.md

     let inline tev_assume cse_env d expr = let d = {d with seq=ref id; cse_env=ref cse_env} in tev d expr |> apply_seq d
 ```

-`tev` itself just calls the main evaluation functions. `expr_eval` itself is the core pass of Spiral as that is where all the partial evaluation happens.
+`tev` itself just calls the main evaluation functions.
+The `expr_eval` function is one of the core passes of Spiral as that is where all the partial evaluation happens.
 The rest are parsing and code generation.

 As `tev_seq` and `tev_assume` are very similar, it would be easier to start with an explanation of `tev_seq`.